Kostargy/bam/The Bam Protocol/abstract.md

 ```
 ### Attachments directory
 The attachment directory has all the files that are connected and referenced in a given project.
+### Sub Projects
+The sub projects have exaclty the same file structure as the parent Project.
+A project can be broken up into smaller sub projects with their own actions.